sile-typesetter/sile/documentation/c13-markdown.md

 There is actually more than one solution to achieve great results in that direction:

  1. Directly using the native converter provided with SILE itself,
- 1. Using the Pandoc software to generate an ouput suitable for SILE,
+ 1. Using the Pandoc software to generate an ouput suitable for SILE.
-     a) Either with a version of Pandoc that supports a SILE writer,
-     a) Or with a Pandoc custom Lua writer.

 Each of them has its advantages, and a few limitations as well.